Research Paper

 Abstract

-Objectives: The current study aimed to investigate the effect of loneliness on parental neglect by the mediating role of burnout and the moderating role of gender in this relationship.Methods: The research method was descriptive and path analysis.
-142 mothers with a Mage of 40.95 and 98 fathers with ...
+Objective: The current study aimed to investigate the effect of loneliness on parental neglect by the mediating role of burnout and the moderating role of gender in this relationship.Research Methodology: The research method was descriptive and path analysis.
+142 mothers with a Mage of 40.95 and 98 fathers ...

 Read More